 How support changes over time

 Big gestures will likely not be necessary over time.
 But it will all depend on your person, and how close you are to them.
 As the years began to add up for my dad, I no longer expected anyone to remember my dad’s death date, though I would have been pleasantly surprised if they had.
 The day was also not hard for me to get through.
 I always acknowledged it, but I didn’t do anything beyond my normal schedule.
 Of course, this isn’t necessarily the truth for other people and they may continue to struggle through the death anniversary for many years to come (or forever).
-It is really safe to assume that someone will always welcome acknowledgement of their hard days - whether it’s been 4 months, or 25 years.
+It is safe to assume that someone will always welcome acknowledgment of their hard days - whether it’s been 4 months, or 25 years.
 When in doubt, tell them you remember.

 What have you done to mark the death anniversaries of the important people in your life?
 How have your friends and family helped you through those anniversaries?
 I’d love to hear more in the comments.